robinboncoeur/mygitblender/README.md

 Note the closing forward slash [ / ] for Linux-Mac and back-slash [ \ ] for Windows: these are important and need to be appropriate for your system **as well as at the end of the path statement**.
 Again, if you are using a plain-text editor such as Notepad or gEdit, be sure to respect the double-quotes and commas: they need to exist for each value.

+The PrincipledShader values are all arbitrary based on mucking around with the shader to get some passable skin and as they are almost definitely not accurate, please use the values as a possible starting point.

 # Reviewing Script Installation Instructions